Username-ejg-not-available/eecs510-functions/README.md

 `productDFA('u',dfa1,dfa2)`
 * toNFA()
 Creates an NFA object with the same parameters.
 Kinda dumb since it's basically identical.
+* concatNFA(nfa1,nfa2)
+Creates an NFA that accepts the concatenation of the 2 inputs.
+Not tested with DFAs but should theoretically work
+`concatNFA(dfa1,dfa2)`
+* regex(dfa)
+Creates a regex line for the DFA.
+Often cancerous.
+Cannot promise it works but I think it does
+`regex(dfa)`

 ### CreateNFA
 To create an NFA: